bthyreau/hippodeep/README.md

 ## Usage:
+After download, you can run

+`./first_run.sh` in the source directory to ensure the environment is ok and to pre-compile the models.

-To use the program, simply run:
+Then, to use the program, simply run:

 `deepseg1.sh example_brain_t1.nii.gz`.